-\begin{proof}[Proof of Theorem \ref{thm:mainLB}] We need $n$ to be sufficiently large, for simplicity assume that $n\geq 3k$.
-As we can assume that each node either has $0$ or $1$ resource, we slightly overload notation and simply denote a feasible solution by a set $F\subset V$ of size $|F|=k$.
-For convenience, we further define $V':=V\setminus F_0$ to be the nodes with no resources at the beginning.
-As a first step in our execution, we pick a set $N_0\subset V'$ of $|N_0|=k$ nodes and we add $2$ demands to all nodes in $N_0$.
-Note that an optimal offline algorithm would now move a resource to each node in $N_0$ resulting in a solution with service cost $0$ and movement cost $k$.
-For the rest of the execution, we only add demands to nodes in $V'$.
-Hence, from now on, at each point $t$ in the execution, an optimal solution $F_t^*$ places resources at the $k$ nodes in $V'$ with the most demands (breaking ties arbitrarily if there are several nodes with the same number of demands).
-Also, at a time $t$ after adding the $2$ demands to each node in $N_0$, the optimal movement cost will remain to be $k$ and the optimal service cost is equal to the total number of demands at nodes in $V'\setminus F_t^*$ for an arbitrary optimal solution $F_t^*$.
+We need $n$ to be sufficiently large and for simplicity, we assume that $n\geq 3k$.
+We denote a feasible configuration by a set $F\subset V$ of size $\lvert F\rvert=k$.
+Further, without loss of generality, we assume that all facilities of \on\ and \opt\ are at the same locations at the beginning (i.e. at time $t=0$).
+At each point $t$ in the execution, a configuration $F_t^*$ with optimal assignment cost places facilities at the $k$ nodes with the most requests (breaking ties arbitrarily if there are several nodes with the same number of requests).
+Also, at a time $t$ the optimal assignment cost is equal to the total number of requests at nodes in $V\setminus F_t^*$ for an arbitrary optimal configuration $F_t^*$.